 Smoking gained popularity in the 1920's reached it height in the 50's and 60's (Don Draper anyone?) but with more and more studies emerging that supported the evidence of smoking related diseases such as lung cancer, and bronchitis it ultimately ended in the banning of tobacco advertising and promotion in 2002 as part of the Tobacco and Promotion Act 2002 (TAPA).

-You can still get involved with Stoptober by visiting the site and registering, giving you free support tools and the reassurance that you will be joined by hundreds and thousands of other people in your shoes.
+You can still get involved with the NHS Smokefree for Better Health Campaign by visiting the site and registering, giving you free support tools and the reassurance that you will be joined by hundreds and thousands of other people in your shoes.

 Author Bio - Laura Holland